christogreeff/ofx/README.md

 ofx
 ===

-Simplified library to read electronic .ofx files downloaded from ABSA bank
+Simplified library to read electronic .ofx files downloaded from ABSA bank.
+The library is NOT is fully fledged .ofx parser.
+I needed a quick and simple library.